Event Tracking vs. Virtual Pageviews

 Whichever method you choose, I do suggest you remember the following rule of thumb: Don’t let your site UI and technical implementation dictate your choice.
 The decision should definitely be based on your needs and not on the way your site is implemented.
 I’ll give some examples.

 Let’s say you have a page that contains several videos.
-The user clicks on the “Play” button, and is then redirected to the video page, where the movie automatically begins.
+The user clicks on the “Play” button and is then redirected to the video page, where the movie automatically begins.
 This is a simple case of having two pageviews: the homepage + the video page, and most likely, the video pageview will be defined as the “Play Video” goal.
-Chances are, you defined the video pageview as your goal without even think about using event tracking here.
+Chances are, you defined the video pageview as your goal without even thinking about using event tracking here.

 Then one day, for any number of reasons, you decide to change the way your site works, and you arrange for the video to be played directly on the homepage.
 Now, instead of an additional pageview that is sent automatically, you will have to somehow notify Google Analytics about this activity (“Play Video”) .
 The question is will you use events to track it or will you send a virtual pageview (and simulate the original pageview that would have been sent)?

 From the web analyst’s point of view, the fact that the video is now loaded on the same page should not affect your work or how you analyze the data.
-You will still want to see the “Play Video” event in the Visitor Flow Report and as steps in some of your goals, as prior to the change.
+You will still want to see the “Play Video” event in the Visitor Flow Report and as steps in some of your goals, prior to the change.
 Yet in many cases, the technical and UI implementation (i.e., playing the video on the same page) could lead you to choose otherwise.

-Another example is when your UI team decide that a certain action should be performed using AJAX, without transferring the user to a different page or refreshing the page (table pagination, tabs navigation, etc.).
+Another example is when your UI team decides that a certain action should be performed using AJAX, without transferring the user to a different page or refreshing the page (table pagination, tabs navigation, etc.).
 Should the fact that your site is served from one URL with multiple AJAX calls change the way you track your users’ activity?
 When your visitor clicks the “Next” button to load 100 more rows, or clicks on a different tab, should you use events or virtual pageviews?

 I hope I have given you some food for thought, and as both methods can be easily implemented, choose the one that most suits, based on the reports and metrics you need.